manoharan-lab/holopy/docs/source/users/install.rst

 Testing
 -------
-HoloPy comes with a suite of tests that will ensure that all everything has built correctly and it is able to perform all of the calculations it should be able to.
+HoloPy comes with a suite of tests that ensure everything has been built correctly and that it's able to perform all of the calculations it is designed to do.
-To run these tests navigate to the root of the package and run:
+To run these tests, navigate to the root of the package (e.g. ``/home/me/holopy``) and run:

 .. sourcecode:: bash

-    $ python run_tests.py
+    $ python run_nose.py

 or